owtysm/proper-windows-guide/README.md

 **Debloating** - getting rid of unnecessary things

 # 💽 Skipping microsoft account setup during installer
-During installation, when it asks you to add a microsoft account, press `Shift + F10` to open the console.
+During installation, when it asks you to add a microsoft account, you can actually skip that step.
+Provide fake/wrong data and proceed until it errors out.
+Usually, you can set-up a local account after this.

+**However, if it doesn't work**, press `Shift + F10` to open the console.

 Then, execute these commands:
 ```